salihozkara/MD/Database-tables.md

 ### AbpFeatures

 This table stores information about the features in the application.
+You can use the `Name` column to link each feature with its corresponding feature value in the [`AbpFeatureValues`](#abpfeaturevalues) table, so that you can easily manage and organize the features.

 ---

 ### AbpFeatureValues

 This table stores the values of the features for different providers.
-For example, you can use the `Name` column to link each feature value with its corresponding feature in the [`AbpFeatures`](#abpfeatures) table, so that you can easily manage and organize the features.
+You can use the `Name` column to link each feature value with its corresponding feature in the [`AbpFeatures`](#abpfeatures) table, so that you can easily manage and organize the features.

 ---